ToonWeyens/PB3D/README.md

 ## 1.47:
 * The problem was due to too small chunk sizes for the variables that were written by multiple processes, not just for HELENA.
 * Chunk sizes are now calculated different, by multiplying the total sizes for increasing dimensions until reaching more than the minimum requested (10kb set for now).
-* Chunk caching is not done any more, so "a_plist_id" from "set_1D_vars" is not available any more.
+* Chunk caching is not done any more, so 'a_plist_id' from 'set_1D_vars' is not available any more.
 * Added support for scalasca in the compilation, gprof is deprecated as it does not work properly, even for only 1 process.
-* Added a file "scorep.fil" with common scorep filters for the user-input routines that take up time.
+* Added a file 'scorep.fil' with common scorep filters for the user-input routines that take up time.
 Use with -f scorep.fill when analyzing with scalasca.

 ## 1.48:
 * Fixed a bug in the reading of subsets for X_1.